mkfrey/ansible-role-spotifyd-server/README.md

 Ansible role to install and configure spotifyd as a system-wide service.

-Currently only works on Fedora, tested on Raspberry Pi.
+Currently should work on RedHat and Debian based distributions, tested on Raspberry Pi with Fedora and Ubuntu.
 Please feel free to submit a PR to add other distros as well.
 Just creating a fitting file in `vars` should be enough.